 Countywide Planning Policies

 State law requires counties and cities to work together and prepare countywide planning policies.
 PSRC is required under state law to review and certify countywide planning policies.
-Counties in the region are in the process of finalizing updates to the countywide planning policies.

 Regional Center Plans